 MUSIC & WORKSHOPS

 Jem Cassar-Daley is an Australian singer songwriter based in Brisbane with a captivating stage presence and tasteful piano playing across a variety of genres.
 Her interest in music began at a young age, inspired by artists including Missy Higgins, the Dixie Chicks and Carole King.

+The Welcome to Country will be performed by Tribal Experiences.
 If you are holding a Conference/Event in Brisbane- Gold Coast- Sunshine Coast - Ipswich - Redlands - Moreton Bay traditional owners Tribal Experiences have the right to deliver welcomes, acknowledgement to country, traditional dancing, art workshops and more.
 For further information see their website.